DEIS-Tools/strategoutil/docs/source/examples/floor-heating.rst

 give a syntax error on the next line, as it cannot find the closing semicolon.

 After inserting all the placeholders in the UPPAAL Stratego model, we have to create a model configuration file.
-This file tells the *strategoutil* tool which variables it need to keep track of during MPC, and what their initial values are for the very first step.
+This file tells the *STOMP* tool which variables it need to keep track of during MPC, and what their initial values are for the very first step.
 The model configuration file has to be a yaml file, but you can use a custom name.
 For this case, we have the following ``floor-heating_config.yaml`` file: